The concept of “admiralty practice” is an age-long international concept dealing with

 Statement of Defence to the action.
 By so doing he is deemed to have submitted to

-and the case can then proceed both as an action in rem (against the vessel)
+jurisdiction and the case can then proceed both as an action in rem (against the vessel)

 and in personam (against the owner).
 Where the owner fails or refuses to appear, the action